neutrons/inspired/README.md

 * Pros: any structure, both powder and single crystal samples

-* Cons: can be slow for large or low-symmetry systems, accuracy varies (generally between 1 and 2)
+* Cons: can be slow for large or low-symmetry systems, accuracy varies significantly from case to case (see Additional notes)

   ![image](https://github.com/cyqjh/inspired/assets/105002220/04571dc1-5dfb-469b-92e9-8e5f523b33d2)